Donald McGavin

 Major General Sir Donald Johnstone McGavin CMG DSO CStJ (19 August 1876 – 8 May 1960) was a New Zealand surgeon, army health administrator and medical administrator.

+Early life and eduction

-He was born in Chatham, Kent, England.
-He qualified as a Doctor of Medicine in 1901.
+McGavin was born in Chatham, Kent, England.
+He trained at Mason University College in Birmingham and London Hospital qualifying with an MB in 1900 as a Doctor of Medicine in 1901.

+Career

-Johnstone then joined the Royal Army Medical Corps as a civilian surgeon, serving in Natal during the Boer War.
-He then moved to New Zealand and started practicing as a surgeon in Wellington, and later became a volunteer medical officer, serving in World War I. Following the war, he served as Director-General of Medical Services from 1919 to 1924, and as a medical advisor to the Minister of Defence during World War II.
+McGavin joined the Royal Army Medical Corps as a civilian surgeon, serving in Natal during the Boer War.
+He then moved to New Zealand, registering in 1903 and starting practice as a surgeon in Wellington in 1904.
+In 1902 he joined the New Zealand Medical Corps becoming a volunteer medical officer with the No 5 Company, New Zealand Field Hospital and Bearer Corps.